TanguyHerbron/Ludum/README.md

 # Ludum
-The next and most revolutionnary match making software.
+The next generation and most revolutionnary match making software.

+*Code to come*